 It Starts with Culture.

-Outcomes of a Safety Culture Assessment may include opportunities for the railroad related to safety culture development, improved communication, tracking and follow-up on reported safety concerns, and identification of other programs that could be implemented to improve safety culture.
+Outcomes of a Safety Culture Assessment may include opportunities for the railroad related to safety culture development, improved communication, tracking and follow-up on reported safety concerns, and identification of other opportunities that could be implemented to improve safety culture.

 A follow up Assessment may be conducted at the railroad’s request to measure the implementation and impact of new processes and practices.